Universal Resource Identifier (URI)

 An install is the act of downloading a piece of software onto a device.
 It is measured by Branch the first time the app is opened on a device.

 After the initial install, an Open occurs every time an app is opened on a device.

-Events like clicks and opens de-duped or consolidated via Branch Persona.
+Events like clicks and opens de-duped or consolidated via Branch Link Graph.